Code-Institute-Submissions/visit-south-east-asia/testing.md

 From line 153, column 1; to line 153, column 6

->↩↩/div>↩/div>↩↩div
+↩↩/div>↩/div>↩↩div

  ### responsinator used to view how site looks on different formats.
-All formats were working except the footer seems to float when a mobile device is held sideways.
+All formats were working except footer floating when in landscape view.
+I created a wrapper div with a min height of 100%.
+Still not working.

-### ESPREMA SYNTAX VALIDATOR for js script validation
+### ESPREMA SYNTAX VALIDATOR
+used for js script validation.

 Code was syntactically valid

 ### Manual testing: